eclipse-glsp/glsp-playwright/examples/workflow-test/README.md

 ## Development

-Use the Watch All task to rebuild the project after doing changes.
+Use the `Watch All` task to rebuild the project automatically after doing changes.

 > Note: The test files will be also rebuild.